Header image

 Afternoon Refreshments

-3:30 PM - 4:15 PM Privacy/Cyber Security - Lessons Learned
+3:30 PM - 4:15 PM Beyond HIPAA: Cybersecurity Lessons for Health Law Attorneys

 4:15 PM - 5:00 PM What Every Healthcare Lawyer Needs to Know About ERISA